menu

 Demographics

-The education level of Petersburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.47% of adults 25 and older in Petersburg have a college degree.
+The percentage of adults in Petersburg who are college-educated is close to the national average for all communities of 21.84%: 19.47% of the adults in Petersburg have a bachelor's degree or advanced degree.

 The people who call Petersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petersburg residents report their race to be White.
 Important ancestries of people in Petersburg include German, Irish, English, French, and Italian.